linkai-aries-ma/MeetSphere/docs/main.typ

 === Pre-populated database

 #text(blue)[To assist you in the testing process, we have created a debug button that allows you to create an example account with example data with a single click.
 After you have started the server, you can access this button at `localhost:8000/debug`.]

+== P3 Bonus Features

+=== Actual Joinable Meetings!

+#text(blue)[Online meetings can be actually joined now!
+Invitees will receive a meeting link through email, and creators can open the meeting link in the home page.
+This functionality is powered by Jitsi, kudos to them for developing the open-sourced video chat platform.
+I don't know how many other groups will omit this feature, but we have it!]

+=== Importing .ics files

+#text(blue)[We have added the ability to import .ics files to the calendar.
+You can access this feature by clicking the "Upload .ics file" button on the edit calendar page.]

+=== Timezone Support

+#text(blue)[We have added timezone support to meeting invitations.
+The invitee will see the calendar and the available timeslots according to their timezone.]

+=== Email Notifications

+#text(blue)[We have added email notifications for meeting invitations and reminders.
+The invitee will receive an email with a link to the video chat room as well as the link to select a time for the meeting.
+The craetor can also send reminders to the invitee.]

 == Development